Contents List

 Evolution of the Game

 Cricket has come a long way since its early days.
 Originally played in the fields of England, it has now become a global phenomenon, captivating millions of fans around the world.
-But why is cricket called the “gentle game“?
+But why cricket is called the “gentle game“?

 The Gentle Game